-Fiber optic cables contain no electrical signals and are nearly impossible to tap into, making your data significantly more secure.
-Even if a cable is hacked or destroyed, power transmission monitoring can quickly detect it.
-Copper connections, on the other hand, can still be tapped, affecting your internet speed or even causing your network to be destroyed.
+Your data is much more secure with fiber optic cables, which don’t carry electrical signals and are almost impossible to tap into.
+Even if a cable is compromised or damaged, it can easily be detected by monitoring the power transmission.
+Copper cables, on the other hand, can still be tapped, which could affect your internet speed or even destroy your network.